 As common and simple as white papers are, they’re probably the most misunderstood piece of business content.
 (I ALWAYS get people asking me what they are.)

 White papers are probably the most similar piece of writing to anything you’ll do in an academic setting.
-They’re basically impartial, in-depth reports on a subject and often include citations and a much more formal tone than other forms of content.
+They’re basically impartial, in-depth reports that take a stance on a subject and often include citations and a much more formal tone than other forms of content.
 They help people make challenging decisions.
 But again, things are changing and less-formal ebooks are encroaching on their territory even for large corporations.
 They’re much more common in B2B spaces where products and services solve complex or technical problems or where sales cycles are long or involve multiple people.

 White papers are meant to present information in a relatively neutral way.
 They’re also meant to establish whoever’s publishing them as serious about their field and an expert on a topic.
 Cementing that status can help build trust and reputation over time.